zhengyiling/Data-Science/README.md

 **How would you handle multiple A/B tests running at the same time?**
-When multiple A/B tests run at the same time, the main concerns are interaction effects and inflated false positives.
-I’d first check whether the experiments overlap in the user journey — for example, a pricing page test and a checkout flow test may interfere, but a search page test and a recommendation ranking test might not.
-If they’re independent, we can safely run them in parallel by splitting traffic randomly.
-If they target the same users or metrics, I’d consider either staggering them or using a multivariate/factorial design to capture interaction effects.
+I’d first check if they’re independent, if yes, we can safely run them in parallel by splitting traffic randomly.
+If they're not, I’d consider either staggering them or using a multivariate design to capture interaction effects.
-On the analysis side, I’d apply multiple testing corrections, like Bonferroni or false discovery rate (FDR), to control for inflated Type I error.
-Finally, I’d ensure traffic is allocated properly so each test remains powered.
+On the analysis side, I’d apply multiple testing corrections, like Bonferroni or false discovery rate, to control for inflated false positives.
+On the last, I’d ensure traffic is allocated properly so each test remains powered.